kirstencurrie/cf_instacart/README.md

 to derive insights and suggest strategies for better segmentation based on the provided criteria

-Full project objectives in /Instacart Basket Analysis_KCurrie/01 Project Management
+Full project objectives in folder **/Instacart Basket Analysis_KCurrie/01 Project Management**

 ## Data
 The dataset is comprised of the following information: